hamiecod/HargunFitness/README.md

 ## Bugs <br />
 ---------------
-* Inresponsive layout of the website
+* Unresponsive layout of the website

 ## Improvements <br />
 ---------------